 28% of U.S. Greenhouse Gas Emissions

 are generated by the transportation sector, according to the U.S. EPA – the most of any sector.
-In California, medium- and heavy-duty on-road vehicles account for just 7% of all registered vehicles but 32% of NOx Emissions and 9% of Greenhouse Gas Emissions, according to CARB's 2020 Mobile Source Strategy.
+In California, medium- and heavy-duty on-road vehicles account for just 7% of all registered vehicles but 32% of NOx Emissions, according to CARB's 2020 Mobile Source Strategy.

 Building the Green Economy to Meet Climate Goals